 I love chunky granola that has big clusters but I hate it when it is so hard, you can barely bite through it without breaking your teeth and even once you do you mouth gets shredded by all the sharp edges.
-This granola recipe has the right amount of crunch and chewiness, in my opinion it is the best granola.

 Why is your homemade granola not crunchy

-Ingredients, which sweetener should you use?
+Sweeteners.
 Liquid sweeteners like for example maple syrup or honey are the best, as your granola bakes the sugars will caramelize and crisp up.
 The liquid sweeteners coat the oats and nuts nice and evenly which I find helps as you bake them.
 I also find that while, yes, granular sugars will melt and caramelize as they bake, once they set up they are way too hard and crunchy.
 And, we don’t want that.

 Nut butter in granola